 What to watch out for!

 Many manufacturers now use low density foams in their mattresses.
 Ensure that the density of the foams is greater than 25 for best comfort and a long lasting mattress.
 Many cheaper foams will initially hold their shape but within a shorter time will deteriorate.
 Low density foams often do not support a person throughout the night, as there is insufficient foam to cope with the weight of the individual sleeping on it.
-The heavier a person is the more importnat is the density and the support of the foam.
+There fore the foam walls start to break down immediately on use.
+The heavier a person is the more important is the density and the support of the foam.

 High density foams give good support and last many years.